jagprog5/dev-guide/README.md

 </center>

 This includes broad technical and non technical guidelines.
-The top level headers are organized alphabetically.

 - this is my opinion!
 - this is only a guide; understand the situation and use your judgment

+# Behavioral

-# Ask
+## Ask

 Put in a reasonable effort to understand something.
 If that doesn't work, ask for help.
 It is irresponsible to neglect to use the resources that are